GA-20/py-aws-lambda-toolkit/README.md

-# Py SLS Lambda Toolkit
+# Py aws Lambda Toolkit

 This is a lightweight Python toolkit for easily and quickly creating AWS Lambda functions with the Serverless Framework.
 It includes the following features: